dashmn210/flipadelphia/datasets/readme.md

 * **idea**: take course description, predict enrollement, control for professor, subject, etc
 * **progress**:
   * emailed carta
+    * got weird/cryptic response...i think they will want us to "join" them if we want their data
+    * they also said that AXESS/stanford catalog is public domain!
+Enrollement numbers are there
   * emailed dan reminder
 * **papers**: